ksator/saltstack-junos-docker/README.md

 Docker version 18.03.1-ce, build 9ee9f40
 ```

-# clone the repo
+## Clone the repository
 ```
 git clone https://github.com/ksator/saltstack-junos-docker.git
 cd saltstack-junos-docker
 ```
-# update the variables
+## Update the variables
 ```
 vi variables.yml
 ```
-# Run this script to create saltstack files
+## Run this script
+It will use your variables to create saltstack files (pillars, minion and proxy configurartion files, ...)

 ```
 python render.py
 ```

-# create a docker image for the master and junos-syslog-engine dependencies
+## Create a docker image for the master
+It will include the Junos syslog engine dependencies
 ```
 cd master
 sudo docker build -t saltmaster-junossyslog .